Ca' Foscari University of Venice

 What made you choose Italy and more specifically Ca’ Foscari for your studies?

-What do you feel is the biggest difference between your home-country and Italy?
-What is your favorite thing in Venice?
+What do you feel is the biggest difference between your home country and Italy?
+What surprised you the most?

 Can you tell us about the most memorable experience you’ve lived here so far?
-And have you learned any “Venetian” words?
+And did you learn any “Venetian” words?

 What advice would you give to other students who are considering moving abroad?

 Do you have any plans for the future?
+Or do you prefer living in the moment?
 What would be you dream career?